music-suite/music-suite/docs/src/User-Guide.md

 TODO subparts allow arbitrarily deep nestings "Violin I.1.II" etc.

+TODO understand subpart is a non-empty list, e.g. "Violin" is not a part, but "Violin I" is.
+When there's only one part per instrument, the subpart is hidden by default (TODO implement!).

 TODO Understand "overlapping" semantics, e.g. if notes overlap in "I" and "I.2" we have "overlapping events" (not OK in monophonic instruments, but see solo/altri below)

 TODO show how to set explicitly VI.1, VI.2, VII etc.